Rage Bait: Neuroscientific Ways To Optimize Your Response

 This sounds almost too simple, but it works because you’re interrupting the physiology that rage bait triggers.

-If your body is calm, your prefrontal cortex can come back online.
+If your body is calm, your the prefrontal cortex and executive functions can come back online.
 That’s the part of you that can choose, not just react.

 Step 3: The “No comment while hot” rule